A Designer's View of the Importance of Brand Guidelines

 With only 5 years in the graphic design industry, Nate's work has been seen worldwide and in a variety of formats both large (think full size floats) to small (thumbnails on websites).
-He has worked on a multitude of projects in a range of fields from education to mental health to make-up.
+He has worked on a multitude of projects in a range of fields from education to mental heath to make-up.
 His eye for design includes logo conception, print, illustration, storyboarding, motion graphics, and product photography.

-While Nate has played a fundamental role in helping clients spruce up their existing brand, find their social presence or developing guerilla marketing, he hasn't forgotten where he got his start.
+While Nate has played a fundamental role in helping clients spruce up their existing brand, find their social presence or developing gorilla marketing, he hasn't forgotten where he got his start.
 A Philadelphia Native, in high school Nate's doodles literally paid off.
 Classmates would pay him $1 to design their name.

 Nate has a bachelor of Fine Arts in Graphic Design with a minor in Studio Art at Florida Southern College.